Tax Audits: IRS and State Audits

 Tax Audits: IRS and State Tax Audits

-As a combo Tax Attorney and CPA who has handled literally thousands of federal and state audits over my career and has focused the majority of my practice on criminal tax issues over the last seven years, I have observed a steadily increasing amount of criminal tax investigations disguised as plain-Jane civil audits.
-The U.S. Justice department has just lifted its three-year hiring freeze, and at a recent ABA Criminal Tax Symposium a representative of the Tax Division of the Justice Department made it clear that business was better than ever within the Tax Division and that they were looking to hire.
+As a combination of both Tax Attorney and CPA who has handled literally thousands of federal and state audits over my career and has focused the majority of my practice on criminal tax issues over the last seven years, I have observed a steadily increasing amount of criminal tax investigations disguised as plain-Jane civil audits.
+The U.S. Justice Department has just lifted its three-year hiring freeze, and at a recent ABA Criminal Tax Symposium, a representative of the Tax Division of the Justice Department made it clear that business was better than ever within the Tax Division and that they were looking to hire.

 Where the income tax deficiency arose because of willful actions on the part of a taxpayer to intentionally understate their tax liability, an audit can rapidly turn into a taxpayer’s worst nightmare.
 Imagine the most common of situations where the taxpayer misled their tax professional into understating their tax liability.
 This is ordinarily accomplished by supplying the tax preparer a “cooked” set of books that support the understated tax liability.
 The taxpayer is now faced with a situation where they have to produce the “cooked” set of books in order to support the fraudulent position taken on the tax return.
 As a tax professional, I can tell you from experience that there are always tell-tale signs when a set of books has been “cooked.”
 The “cooked” books alone could conceivably support a criminal conviction for a tax crime.

 The IRS looks for a number of key factors that determine whether they will institute an audit against an individual taxpayer or small business.
 Complex revenue streams, dealing primarily in cash, and rounded numbers on returns are just a few examples of identifiers that typically concern the IRS.